 Meditation not only reduces stress, it physically changes your brain (Harvard)

-Inner Leadership recommends regular meditation as one of three ways to increase your ability to deepen your connection with yourself and so remain calm, centred, and grounded at all times.
-Now a neuroscientist at Massachusetts General Hospital and Harvard Medical School has found out why.
+Inner Leadership recommends regular meditation as one of three ways to increase your ability to remain centred and grounded, and to deepen your connection with yourself.

-Of course, this might simply have been because those people already had bigger brains before they started meditating.
-So Sara measured the brains of a group of people who had never meditated.
-Then she measured them again after just eight weeks of a mindfulness-based stress reduction programme.
+But perhaps these people already had brains like that before they started meditating.
+So Sara then measured the brains of another group of people who had never meditated before, at the start and end of an eight-week mindfulness-based stress reduction programme.

-What she found was significant, not just in terms of mental capacity but in the physical size of the brain.
-She and her team found:
+The results were significant, not just in mental capacity but in the physical size of the brain:

 - A thickening of the area of the brain involved in self-definition and self-esteem